Parangi-27/University-Management-System/README.md

 # University Management System
 We have created this website for our 5th semester project work.<br>
-This website is using concepts of ASP.net framework.
+This website is using concepts of ASP.net framework and c#.

-#Funcitonality
+### Funcitonality
 1) Admin side login
 2) All CRUD operations for
    Department